Allocating Common-Value Goods: Optimal mechanism

 A simple example of a monotone threshold mechanism is an \textit{efficient allocation}

 which allocates to the agent if and only if her posterior belief conditional on observing the entire signal profile exceeds $1/2$.
-Since conditional independence implies $\lr{s_{i},s_{-i}}=\lr{s_{i}}\cdot \lr{s_{-i}}$, the efficient allocation is a monotone threshold mechanism with a partition that consists of singletons $\mathcal{S}_{i}=\{\{s_{i}\}|s_{i}\in [\underline{s},\overline{s}]\}$, and with threshold $\tau=\lr{s_{i}}^{-1}$ on each interval $\{s_{i}\}$.
+Since conditional independence implies $\lr{s_{i},s_{-i}}=\lr{s_{i}}\cdot \lr{s_{-i}}$, the efficient allocation is a monotone threshold mechanism with a partition that consists of singletons $\mathcal{S}_{i}=\{\{s_{i}\}\mid s_{i}\in [\underline{s},\overline{s}]\}$, and with threshold $\tau=\lr{s_{i}}^{-1}$ on each interval $\{s_{i}\}$.

-It is worth noting that not every monotone threshold mechanism is feasible.
+Not every monotone threshold mechanism is feasible.
 For example, consider the constant mechanism that always allocates the good.
-Although this mechanism is clearly in the class of monotone threshold mechanisms with $\mathcal{S}_{i}=\{[\underline{s},\overline{s}]\}$ and $\tau=0$, it violates the participation constraint \eqref{eq: P} for low types $s_{i} < 1/2$.
-As this example suggests, the participation constraint is substantially more restrictive here than in standard auction problems.
+Although this mechanism is clearly in the class of monotone threshold mechanisms with the coarsest partition $\mathcal{S}_{i}=\{[\underline{s},\overline{s}]\}$ and the lowest threshold $\tau=0$, it violates the participation constraint \eqref{eq: P} for low types $s_{i} < 1/2$.
+The participation constraint is substantially more restrictive here than in standard auction problems.

 The following is the first main result of this paper.

 \begin{theorem} There exists a monotone threshold mechanism that is optimal. \end{theorem}